panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 There are no good or bad techniques.
 Rather there are only inappropriate usages.

-Render props technique is efficient to design components in a [loosely coupled](https://en.wikipedia.org/wiki/Loose_coupling) manner.
+Render props is efficient to design components in a [loosely coupled](https://en.wikipedia.org/wiki/Loose_coupling) manner.
 Its essence consists in using a special prop (usually named `render`) that delegates the rendering logic to the parent component:

 ```jsx{6}
 import Mouse from 'Mouse';